2024–25 A-League Women

-The 2024–25 A-League Women, known as the Ninja A-League for sponsorship reasons, is the seventeenth season of A-League Women, the Australian national women's soccer competition.
+The 2024–25 A-League Women, known as the Ninja A-League for sponsorship reasons, was the seventeenth season of A-League Women, the Australian national women's soccer competition.

-Melbourne City are the defending premiers and Sydney FC are the defending champions.
+Melbourne City were the defending premiers and Sydney FC were the defending champions.

 Central Coast Mariners won their first ever A-League Women title, defeating Melbourne Victory 5–4 on penalties after a 1–1 draw after extra time in the Grand Final.
 Melbourne City retained their status as premiers but did not play in the Grand Final, having been defeated by Central Coast Mariners in the semi-finals.